oroinc/documentation/user/back-office/system/configuration/system/websites/global-routing.rst

    * **Navigation Root** - select the root content node to be displayed in the OroCommerce storefront.
 Keep in mind that only the sub-menu nodes that belong to the selected parent node will be visible in the storefront.

        .. image:: /user/img/system/config_system/visible_content_node.png
-          :alt: The selected sub-menu nodes that will be visible in the storefront.
+          :alt: The selected sub-menu nodes that will be visible in the storefront

 4. In the **Direct URLs** section, configure the following settings:

     .. image:: /user/img/system/config_system/routing_direct_url.png
        :class: with-border
+       :alt: Global Direct URLs settings

     * **Enable Direct URLs** - when enabled, the page URL is built using the page title (e.g., `/500-watt-work-light`).
 When disabled, the system path to the item and its ID is used (e.g., `/product/view/4`).